 In fact, where gaming equipment was once dismissed as a waste of money, now it’s easier than ever to see its value, particularly when you compare it to buying actual sports equipment.

-While video game consoles used to be all the rage, now serious gamers gravitate toward the power of gaming desktops.
+While video game consoles used to be all the rage, serious gamers now gravitate toward the power of gaming desktops.
 These powerful machines have the top-tier hardware you need to complement today’s sophisticated gaming software.
-You’ll likely want to add in a new monitor, as games require ultra-high resolution and rapid refresh rates so your gamer doesn’t miss a second of the action.
+You’ll likely want to add a new monitor, as games require ultra-high resolution and rapid refresh rates, so your gamer doesn’t miss a second of the action.
 You may find that some gamers prefer to build their own with components they choose, so you can buy a prebuilt PC or offer them the choice of customization.

 With the powerful setup you’ve got, a regular computer desk may not do.
-Gamers prefer the open space available on a gaming desk so they can set up their keyboard and multiple monitors.
+Gamers prefer the open space available on a gaming desk so that they can set up their keyboard and multiple monitors.
 The secret weapon of a gaming desk?
 A mouse pad that covers the entire surface to promote more accurate cursor movements.
 Many also offer features to help you corral cords and cables.
 Try to look for one that is adjustable for better ergonomics.

-By taking gaming habits seriously, you’ll be ready to say “Game on” and mean it.
+By taking gaming habits seriously, you’ll be ready to say, “Game on” and mean it.